PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 greeting.insert(6, 63)
 ```

-This occurs in place, to view the changes use:
+This mutable method occurs in place, to view the changes use:

 ```
 greeting